starcitizen-lug/lug-helper/README.md

 - https://github.com/ProjectSynchro
 - Runner Downloader inspired by https://github.com/richardtatum/sc-runner-updater

-❤️ Many thanks to everyone who has contributed Pull Requests and Issue Reports!
+❤️ Many thanks to everyone who has contributed to the project!
 You can view commit graphs for the Helper's contributors [here](https://github.com/starcitizen-lug/lug-helper/graphs/contributors).

 ## Contributing